|Best Overall||K9 Advantix||SEE IT||

 Seresto collars start working within 24 hours to kill fleas, ticks and lice.
 The active ingredients include imidacloprid for fleas and flumethrin for ticks.
 The odor-free collar is water-resistant, so you can leave it on when you take your pup for a swim.
 The collars trim to fit and are neither oily nor smelly like some collars are.

-Best Flea and Tick Spray for Dogs: Frontline Dog Spray
+Best Spray: Frontline Dog Spray

 Why it made the cut: An effective spray treatment that is safe even for puppies as young as eight weeks.
 It begins working within 24 hours.